 More than just a vivid account of the war seafarers and pirates have waged, Pirate Hunting is invaluable reading in a world where acts of piracy are once more a significant threat to maritime commerce and voyagers.
 It will appeal to readers interested in the history of piracy, anti-piracy operations, and in maritime, naval, and military history worldwide.

-In print, hardcover, Kindle, Nook, and Google.
+In print, hardcover and ebooks.

-In print, hardcover, trade paper, Kindle, Nook, and Google.
+In print, trade paper and ebooks.